Official Pacific Coast Baseball Rules

 Acceptable proof of identity documents:

-D. D. In order for a player to be eligible to participate in his team’s league playoff and championship games, he must have participated in at least seven of his team’s regular-season games for Spring, and 4 of his team's regular-season games for Fall.
-Participation means having a plate appearance as a batter or facing at least one batter as a pitcher.
+D. In order for a player to be eligible to participate in his team’s league playoff and championship games, he must have participated in at least seven of his team’s regular-season games for Spring, and 4 of his team's regular-season games for Fall.
+Participation means having a plate appearance as a batter, facing at least one batter as a pitcher, or playing at least 1 inning on defense.
 An exception will only be made upon the approval of the league administration.
 The player must have suffered an injury during the season or have previously played at least 1 season with the current team in order to be considered as an exception.
 Each team is permitted only 1 exception per season, subject to approval.

 E. A player may be added to a team’s roster at any time.
 There is no roster deadline.